-The most common shop floor accidents (those caused by falls, overexertion, machinery/vehicle mishaps, reaction injuries and so forth) occur when workers fail to do their jobs correctly because they haven’t been properly trained on procedures.
+The most common shop floor accidents (those caused by falls, overexertion, machinery mishaps, and so forth) occur when workers fail to do their jobs correctly because they haven’t been properly trained on procedures.

-Employees must feel they are continually engaged in the process and that their recommendations are listened to – and rightly so, since they’re the best source of truth when it comes to knowing what works and what doesn’t.
-Floor workers are safer and more productive when they know they can approach supervisors with concerns and that those matters will be taken seriously and accounted for in future decision-making.
+Employees must feel they are continually engaged in the process and that their recommendations are heard – and rightly so, since they’re the best source of knowing what works and what doesn’t.
+Workers are safer and more productive when they know they can approach supervisors with concerns that will be heeded and accounted for in decision-making.